openmc-dev/openmc/docs/source/install.rst

     sudo apt-get install gfortran

-.. warning:: The runtime preformance with the Intel Fortran compiler and PGI Fortran compiler will likely exceed that of the gfortran compiler.
-Compiling with high optimization on the gfortran compiler may make up for some of the performance difference

 To compile with support for parallel runs on a distributed-memory architecture, you will need to have a valid implementation of MPI installed on your machine.
 The code has been tested and is known to work with the latest versions